safeautonomy/WebGSN/README.md

   <img src="https://img.shields.io/badge/json-5E5C5C?style=for-the-badge&logo=json&logoColor=white">
 </div>

-### Instruction of Installation - on local machine
+### Instruction of installation - on the local machine

 * To run this application, **Node.js**, **NPM** package manager are needed (if you have already installed it, please go directly to STEP 2).